-Singapore has been renowned as amongst the most forward-looking country according to a “Best Countries” ranking by US News & World report.
-Moreover, the government has long prided itself, for its long-term planning and policy decisions.
-One of the areas that can stand testament to this policy of taking a long-term approach, is in land development.
+Singapore has been renowned as amongst the most forward-looking countries according to a “Best Countries” ranking by US News & World Report.
+Moreover, the government has long prided itself, on its long-term planning and policy decisions.
+One of the areas that can stand testament to this policy of taking a long-term approach is land development.

 The Master Plan translates the broad, long-term strategies set out in the Concept Plan into more detailed plans for implementation over the next 10 to 15 years.
 This includes specifying the permissible land use and densities.
 The master plan is reviewed every five years, with the last review done in 2019.

 - Why Is The URA Master Plan Useful

 - 5 General Themes of the Master Plan

 - Key Regional Highlights

 Why Is The URA Master Plan Useful

 The master plan is the closest you get to having a crystal ball on the property market.
 Understanding the government’s long-term policies and knowing which locations will be targeted for development in the near future, gives investors invaluable insight into where they should look for opportunities.

 If we peer into the Master Plan 2019, we may note that historic precincts such as Little India, Kampong Glam and Chinatown have been earmarked for rejuvenation through placemaking initiatives that give businesses an opportunity to reshape and revitalise to be more vibrant.
 Such efforts may boost confidence for potential investors looking at commercial investments in these locations.

 Furthermore, residential homebuyers can also benefit from gaining knowledge by knowing about upcoming housing projects and amenities as well as the key transport nodes that might be developed in the near future.
 Such amenities and ease of connectivity will make a development more attractive and thus, in demand.
 Therefore, property investors will be better equipped to make investment decisions by understanding information that can already be found in the master plan.